xinhaoyuan/layout-machi/README.md

 `beautiful.useless_gap` is handled differently in layout-machi and it doesn't cooperate well with the standard way.
 In my usage I set `gap = 0` for the tags and let machi to handle the gaps.

+Also, true transparency is required.
+Otherwise switcher and editor will block the clients.

 ## TODO

  - Tabs on regions?